kannans89/graphql-learning/11.Mutation/mutation.md

 # Mutation

 Mutation queries modify data in the data store.
 It can be used to insert, update, or delete data.
 Mutations are defined as a part of the schema.
-Mutations should return a value.
+Mutations must always return a value.

 The syntax of a mutation query is as given below: